PaddlePaddle/PaddleSpeech/doc/src/deepspeech_architecture.md

 ## No Streaming
 The deepspeech2 offline model is similarity to the deepspeech2 online model.
 The main difference between them is the offline model use the bi-directional rnn layers while the online model use the single direction rnn layers.
+The arcitecture of the model is shown in Fig.2.